William S. Richardson School of Law

 The William S. Richardson School of Law is the law school at the University of Hawaiʻi at Mānoa.
 Located in Honolulu, Hawaii, it is the only law school in the state of Hawaii.

 The school's legal studies places special emphasis on fields of law of particular importance to Hawaii and the surrounding Pacific and Asian region, including Native Hawaiian Law, Pacific-Asian Legal Studies, Environmental Law, and maritime law.

 A member of the Association of American Law Schools (AALS), the school is accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association (ABA).
 It offers a Juris Doctor, with certificates available in Native Hawaiian Law, Pacific-Asian Legal Studies, and Environmental Law, with students able to matriculate either full-time or part-time.
-It also offers an Advanced Juris Doctor, for foreign students who have earned a law degree abroad, and a LLM.
+It also offers an Advanced Juris Doctor, for foreign students who have earned a law degree abroad, and an LLM.

 For 2021, U.S. News & World Report ranked Richardson 96th among American law schools.
 Richardson's part-time program was ranked 30th.